-- ♦ A total of 3-3/4 hours are allowed for transcription of three segments with 1-1/4 hour (75 minutes) allowed per segment.
-Following transcription, ten minutes will be allowed for downloading the segment to flash drive and submitting it to the test proctor.
-Time will be allotted as follows: - 1-1/4 hour, transcribe one segment; ten minutes, download and submit one segment - > 1-1/4 hour, transcribe second segment; ten minutes, download and submit second segment - > 1-1/4 hour, transcribe third segment; ten minutes, download and submit third segment - ♦ All Applicants must cease transcribing a segment at the 1-1/4 hour mark and submit, or be in line to submit, that segment ten minutes later.
-Only one segment may be transcribed per time period, and Applicants may not begin transcribing another segment until the announcement to begin is made. - ♦ Applicants taking only one segment will leave following the first 1-1/4 hour transcription session and ten minute turn-in time.
+- A total of 3-3/4 hours are allowed for transcription of three segments with 1-1/4 hour (75) minutes allowed for each segment.
+Following transcription, ten minutes will be allowed for downloading the segment to flash drive and giving it to the test proctor.
+Time will be allotted as follows: - 1-1/4 hour, transcribe one segment; ten minutes, download and turn in one segment. - 1-1/4 hour, transcribe second segment; ten minutes, download and turn in second segment. - 1-1/4 hour, transcribe third segment; ten minutes, download and turn in third segment. - All applicants must cease transcribing a segment at the 1-1/4 hour mark and turn in, or be in line to turn in, that segment ten minutes later.
+Only one segment may be transcribed per time period, and Applicants may not begin transcribing another segment until the announcement to begin is made.

+- Applicants taking only one segment will leave following the first 1-1/4 hour transcription session and ten-minute turn-in time.
 This same procedure will be followed for those completing either two or three segments.
-No one may pack and leave during a transcribing segment.
-All equipment deletions and departures must take place during the break between segments. - ♦ Test segments may be transcribed and submitted in any order, one segment per timed session.

-♦ Each submission must contain the transcript of only one segment.
-Any additional words from another segment or practice session contained in the transcript will be considered errors.
+No one may pack and leave during a transcription segment.
+All equipment deletions and departures must take place during the break between segments. - Test segments may be transcribed and submitted in any order, one segment only per timed session. - Each submission must have the transcript of only one segment.
+Any other words from another segment or practice session contained in the transcript will be considered errors.